Blog

 Except that people have used these unusual techniques — and more — to fix a leaky toilet until they could call a plumber or run to the hardware store for a replacement part.

-Hey, you can manage without a kitchen sink for a day — there’s always takeout — or a shower, but the toilet?
+You can manage without a kitchen sink for a day — there’s always takeout — or a shower, but the toilet?
 It’s the one plumbing fixture you can’t do without, especially if there’s only one in the house or apartment.
-There are no alternatives.
+There are no alternatives short of porta-potty rental.

 An old flapper that no longer seals, a broken or twisted flapper chain, or a malfunctioning float can cause untold misery for our good friend John, so here are just a few of the imaginative, funny, and sometimes crazy things people have done to keep him in the game.